Download the Guide: GAII – Energy Guide

 Thinking about reducing energy use at an early stage when designing your production or exhibition will help you to find opportunities to reduce energy use and also costs.
 For example, investing in the use of LED lighting can result in energy cost savings which more than cover the purchase price of new equipment and reduce emissions as well.

-While all fuels provide energy, measured in kWh, the level of CO2 emissions produced per kWh, referred to as the carbon intensity, varies between fuels.
+While all fuels provide energy (and all can be measured in kWh), the level of CO2 emissions produced per kWh (referred to as the carbon intensity) varies between fuels.
 Similarly, the cost per kWh varies significantly.
 Using the most appropriate fuel and less energy, in any form, will reduce costs and emissions.
 The carbon density of electricity is reducing year by year as the state invests in the decarbonisation of the national grid – essentially, ramping up the percentage of renewable electricity in that mix.
 The figure for 2020 (the most recent) was 42%.

 Note: Biomass fuels are considered to be Carbon neutral as they are assumed to have absorbed CO2 during growth period.